lich-uct/molpher-lib/README.md

 export LD_LIBRARY_PATH=$CMAKE_INSTALL_PREFIX/lib
 ```

-The `molpher` package should then be importable from Python.
+The `molpher` package should now be importable from Python.

 If you want to use the Python package right after the build, you can do so by just adding the `$ROOT_DIR/src/python` folder to PYTHONPATH like so: